< Back to News & Insights

 Reasons Your Mortgage May Change

 Under the law, errors such as incorrectly applying or crediting payments, imposing unreasonable fees, and improperly starting a foreclosure sale may all be disputed.
 If you believe your servicer has made an error and you'd like to dispute it, you can start by calling your servicer using the information provided on your monthly mortgage statement.
 However, the Consumer Financial Protection Bureau recommends having all requests and responses done in writing.
-You may need to submit a letter to your mortgage servicer to explain the errors you have found.
-When sending a letter, you should include the following information:- Full legal name

 - Home address